tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/iOS SDK接入指南/iOS SDK 集成指南_intl_en.md

 ## Suggestions on Integration
 #### Notification service extension feature (required)
 To implement the features of arriving data reporting and rich media messaging, the SDK provides the Service Extension API, which can be called by the client to listen to the arrival of messages and send rich media messages.
 You are strongly recommended to implement this API.
 For API integration guide, please see [Notification Service Extension Usage Instructions](https://intl.cloud.tencent.com/document/product/1024/30730).
->If this API is not integrated, the number of messages `reached` and `clicked` in the statistics will be the same.
+>If this API is not integrated, the `number of arriving messages` and `number of clicks` in the statistics will be the same.

 <span id="QHToken"></span>
 #### Getting token (optional)